cvigilv/esqueleto.nvim/README.md

         └── cli.py
 ```

-Here, we have a single skeleton directories and two possible triggers for template insertion:
+Here, we have a single skeleton directory and two possible triggers for template insertion:
 `python` files and files named `LICENSE`.

 To configure and use `esqueleto.nvim`, we need to tell `esqueleto` that we want to trigger